metrorailings/OwlBlog/content/posts/week-11-circa-picks.md

 ***

 **Green Bay covers if**
-their defense continues exceeding its early season expectations and shuts down Dalvin Cook, forcing an easily spooked Kirk Cousins to carry this offense against Green Bay's venerable pass rush.
+their defense continues exceeding its early season form and shuts down Dalvin Cook, forcing an easily spooked Kirk Cousins to carry this offense against Green Bay's venerable pass rush.

 **Minnesota covers if**
 Dalvin Cook is able to keep the offense churning, rushing for more than 4.5 yards per carry on average.